Site Navigation

 • Replace "New Nav Header" with the text you want to use for the header.

 • To remove a Nav Header Block from the navigation order, click on the X at the left edge of the gray bar at the top of the block.
+Before you do that, remove any blocks inside it.

-You'll see the block appear on the page.
 You can click on the gray bar at the top of the block to move it anywhere.

 The toolbar presents two options.